 While the term ‘natural gas liquid’ may seem like an oxymoron, it refers to the different forms the substances take depending on temperature and pressure.
 At normal conditions, NGLs are a gas, but when pressurized or exposed to extremely cold temperatures, they act as a liquid.
 NGLs occupy significantly less space as a liquid, and are therefore moved and stored as a pressurized or refrigerated liquid.

 Storage can be in above ground tanks, but is often underground in gas fields or underground caverns.
 NGLs are highly volatile, and storing them above ground puts workers and surrounding communities at risk.
 For example – last week, an above ground storage tank exploded at a natural gas processing plant in Washington County, PA, sending four people to the hospital.
-While underground storage is often perceived as “safer,” it still poses significant risks, particularly in a geography like Appalachia full of wells, coal mines, and pipelines.
+While underground storage is perceived as “safer,” it still poses significant risks, particularly in a geography like Appalachia full of wells, coal mines, and pipelines.
 This underground infrastructure can cause NGLs to leak during storage or the land above them to collapse.

 A study out of West Virginia University, titled “A Geologic Study to Determine the Potential to Create an Appalachian Storage Hub For Natural Gas Liquids,” identified three different types of storage opportunities along the Ohio and Kanawha river valleys: